-In the off-season Williams lost major sponsorship deals from Orlen and Unilever, so the deals Latifi has brought with him from the likes of his dad’s company Sofina Foods, Royal Bank of Canada and Lavazza really have been a saviour for the team.
+In the early off-season, Williams lost major sponsorship deals from Orlen and Unilever, so the deals Latifi brought with him from the likes of his dad’s company Sofina Foods, Royal Bank of Canada and Lavazza really have been a saviour for the team.
 With the team now looking to sell, the Latifi’s could even end up owning the team.

 The question now is can he perform on the track?
 Russell thinks so.
 Before now Latifi has tested in F1 for years with the likes of Renault, Force India and Mercedes, leaving Russell to describe him as the “most prepared rookie ever“.

 Latifi proved in F2 that he has the performance and consistency to deserve an F1 drive on merit, but he really is going to be up against it with Russell for a team-mate – especially if the FW43 can compete for points.